input-output-hk/nami/README.md

 `BaseAddress` is a hex encoded bytes string.

-**Note** Nami Wallet doesn't utilize the concept of multipe addresses per wallet.
+**Note** Nami doesn't utilize the concept of multipe addresses per wallet.
 This function will return an array of length `1` and will always return the same single address.
 Just to follow the standards of the proposed [CIP](https://github.com/cardano-foundation/CIPs/pull/88), it will return the address in an array.

 ##### cardano.getUnusedAddresses()